 FLANCI support a charity called Nowzad.
-Nicky ran the Marathon des Sables in 2011 and raised money for them and has continued to support this amazing charity. £1 from every sale of the paw print leggings and capris will be donated to Nowzad.
+Nicky ran the Marathon des Sables in 2011 and raised money for them and has continued to support this amazing charity.
+For every Ark product sold FLANCI will donate 20% to Nowzad.

 The Nowzad mission statement is; 'To relieve the suffering of animals in Afghanistan; including companion animals, working equines, stray and abandoned dogs and cats and all other animals in need of care and attention, and to provide and maintain rescue, rehabilitation and education facilities for the care and treatment of such animals with no voice but ours'.
 Nowzad’s work in Afghanistan to make a difference for all the dogs, cats and other animals started from one man’s efforts to make a difference for one dog at a time in a place that was back then described as the most dangerous place on Earth...
 Helmand Province, Afghanistan.

 In November 2006 the men of Kilo Company of 42 Commando Royal Marines arrived in the war torn town of 'Now Zad' in Helmand Province, Afghanistan.
 Their mission; provide stability for the local people during a period of ever decreasing security.
 The Royal Marines soon realised that it wasn’t only the local people that needed their help.
 Many of the stray dogs that roamed the town of ‘Now Zad’ now had a guardian for the first time in their lives; in the form of Royal Marine Sergeant 'Pen' Farthing.

 Breaking up an organised dog fight that was taking place right outside their remote compound, Pen never realised that one of those fighting dogs would then befriend him.

 The Royal Marine Sergeant couldn’t say no to those big sad eyes and the now former fighting dog became the Sergeant's battle buddy.
 The dog received his first ever name – "Nowzad".